getsolus/help-center-docs/docs/packaging/advanced-config/local-repository.md

 Note that you will need both the regular package and the `-devel` package if you want to build another package against them using `pkgconfig()` in the `package.yml file`.

 With the `.eopkg` files now present in the local repo, we can make use of them in solbuild by running `go-task build-local` rather than just `go-task`.
-This will index the local repository and prioritise their use over what is available in the Solus unstable repository.
+This will index the local repository and prioritize their use over what is available in the Solus unstable repository.

 ## Best practices when working with a solbuild local repository